Bathornis: Classification

 Bathornis is the type genus of Bathornithidae, a family of Cariamiformes, related to the modern seriemas (this relationship has been recognised ever since its first description) and also a variety of extinct forms like phorusrhacids, Strigogyps and idiornithids, in turn part of the Australaves assemblage that also includes falcons, passerines and parrots.
 Interspecific relations within the Cariamiformes are highly volatile and unresolved, bathornithids at times having been listed as sister taxa to seriemas, phorusrhacids and idiornithids, sometimes even as a polyphyletic group.

 It is usually considered the sister clade to Paracrax, and several authorities consider Neocathartes and several other taxa to be nested with it (see below).
 However, at least one phylogenetic study recovers Bathornis (and its synonyms) as more closely related to phorusrhacids than to Paracrax, though this is considered premature and based on far too few synapomorphies.

-The most recent phylogenetic studies find Bathornis to be the sole representative of Bathornithidae, within Cariamiformes but outside of the clade composing seriemas and phorusrhacids.
+A recent phylogenetic study found Bathornis to be the sole representative of Bathornithidae, within Cariamiformes but outside of the clade composing seriemas and phorusrhacids.
 Paracrax is found to be outside of Bathornithidae, with its status as a Cariamiformes uncertain.
+A 2024 study however finds Bathornis as closer to seriemas than phorusrhacids were.